-161 2.2.1.
+2.2.1.
 Population and frequency

-- 162 The population density for the year 2020 per source cell was based on WorldPop unconstrained - density (Lloyd et al., 2019) in original 0.00083333° resolution with a WGS 1984 projection (≈ 75 - 164 meters in the UK).
-This raster was resampled into our standardised 250 m grid using bilinear - recalculations and subsequent multiplication by (250/75)2.
-Unlike Schläpfer et al. (2021), we had no - 166 information regarding visit frequency related to source and target cells in the UK.
-Therefore, we - 167 calculated for three different assumptions, and consequently produced three outputs; the demand - 168 for the number of visits for people that visit a target cell once per year, once per month and once per - 169 week.
+The population density for the year 2020 per source cell was based on WorldPop unconstrained density (Lloyd et al., 2019) in original 0.00083333° resolution with a WGS 1984 projection (\approx 75 m in the UK).
+This raster was resampled into our standardised 250 m grid using bilinear recalculations and subsequent multiplication by $(250/75)^2$.
+Unlike Schläpfer et al. (2021), we had no information regarding visit frequency related to source and target cells in the UK.
+Therefore, we calculated for three different assumptions, and consequently produced three outputs; the demand for the number of visits for people that visit a target cell once per year, once per month and once per week.
 As Eq.
-1 required visits per year, the respective values for frequencies were 1, 12 and 52. - 170 Frequency being part of the denominator in Eq.
-1 made the demand of the more frequent visits skew - 171 closer to home, which is in line with the findings from Schläpfer et al. (2021).
+(1) required visits per year, the respective values for frequencies were 1, 12 and 52.
+Frequency being part of the denominator in Eq.
+(1) made the demand of the more frequent visits skew closer to home, which is in line with the findings from Schläpfer et al. (2021).

-172 2.2.2.
+2.2.2.
 Travelling distance

-- 173 Cost weighted distance functions are more suitable for assessing travelling distance across the UK - 174 compared with the Euclidean distance, since the quickest route via the fastest road may not be the - 175 most direct route.
-To determine the travelling distance between a population source cell (j) and the - 176 target cell (i) (Eq.
-1) we calculated a cell-to-cell distance in kilometres at a 250 m scale by summing - 177 two raster grids.
-The first of which was a long-range cost weighted distance raster at a 2.5 km scale - along road networks in the UK (details in the next paragraph).
-The second was a small-range 250 m - 179 raster with the Euclidean distance to the nearest road.
-The use of the two gridded datasets was - 180 required as calculating the cost weighted distance for every target cell to every cell at the 250 m - 181 scale in the UK would need over 4 million unique maps to be generated, which is unfeasible. - 182 Roads were according to freely available Open Street Map data (Geofabrik, 2018) and included 183 motorways, trunk roads, primary, secondary and tertiary roads.
-We added slow oversea connections 184 between mainland UK and Northern Ireland/other surrounding islands (e.g. Outer Hebrides).
-Travel 185 from Ireland into Northern Ireland was not considered.
-We used the average travelling speed in 186 Great Britain (GB) on each road type in 2014 (Statista, 2015), to derive cost weighted rasters to 187 classify the minimal resistance of travelling through a cell (see Table 1); i.e., the resistance associated 188 to the speed of the quickest road type present within a cell.
-The cost-weight per cell was calculated 189 as a ratio relative to the average travelling speed on a motorway.
-For example, a cost-weight value of 190 1.45 means that it would cost 45% more time to cross a cell compared to having a motorway, which 191 is expressed as 45% more distance (see Figure S1).
-Cells in remote areas where roads were absent 192 were assigned a weight value of 25, to correspond with walking speed (Table 1).
-See Hooftman et al. 193 (2021) for further details on such cost-weighted method.
-We generated a 2.5 x 2.5 km raster for the 194 UK in ArcPro v2.9.0, with the lowest weight through that cell assigned as the value.
-This was used to 195 calculate the travelling distance between the centre of the target cell to all other cells across the UK, 196 resulting in 39,968 individual maps, one unique to each target cell. - Once the long-range cost weighted distance raster (2.5 km) had been produced, the short-range distance raster was added, which calculated the Euclidean distance to the nearest road at a 250 m scale.
-Therefore, this approximated the straight-line distance one needs to travel to get to the roads on our network within one larger cell.
-Although the cost distance weights were derived from the average travelling time in miles per hour, the value itself is an independent weight which didn't require conversion. - 203
+Cost weighted distance functions are more suitable for assessing travelling distance across the UK compared with the Euclidean distance, since the quickest route via the fastest road may not be the most direct route.
+To determine the travelling distance between a population source cell (j) and the target cell (i) (Eq.
+(1) we calculated a cell-to-cell distance in kilometres at a 250 m scale by summing two raster grids.
+The first of which was a long-range cost weighted distance raster at a 2.5 km scale along road networks in the UK (details in the next paragraph).
+The second was a small-range 250 m raster with the Euclidean distance to the nearest road.
+The use of the two gridded datasets was required as calculating the cost weighted distance for every target cell to every cell at the 250 m scale in the UK would need over 4 million unique maps to be generated, which is unfeasible.

+Roads were according to freely available Open Street Map data (Geofabrik, 2018) and included motorways, trunk roads, primary, secondary and tertiary roads.
+We added slow oversea connections between mainland UK and Northern Ireland/other surrounding islands (e.g. Outer Hebrides).
+Travel from Ireland into Northern Ireland was not considered.
+We used the average travelling speed in Great Britain (GB) on each road type in 2014 (Statista, 2015), to derive cost weighted rasters to classify the minimal resistance of travelling through a cell (see Table 1); i.e., the resistance associated to the speed of the quickest road type present within a cell.
+The cost-weight per cell was calculated as a ratio relative to the average travelling speed on a motorway.
+For example, a cost-weight value of 1.45 means that it would cost 45% more time to cross a cell compared to having a motorway, which is expressed as 45% more distance (see Fig. S1).
+Cells in remote areas where roads were absent were assigned a weight value of 25, to correspond with walking speed (Table 1).
+See Hooftman et al. (2021) for further details on such cost-weighted method.
+We generated a 2.5 \times 2.5 km raster for the UK in ArcPro v2.9.0, with the lowest weight through that cell assigned as the value.
+This was used to calculate the travelling distance between the centre of the target cell to all other cells across the UK,